kubos/kubos/docs/working-with-the-iobc.rst

 iOBC Documentation
 ~~~~~~~~~~~~~~~~~~

-The *ISIS-OBC Quickstart Guide* should have been packaged with the iOBC
+The :title:`ISIS-OBC Quickstart Guide` should have been packaged with the iOBC
 and is a useful document for learning what each of the hardware
 components are, how to connect them, and what drivers need to be
 installed to support them.